abhisheksingh87/greenfield-starter/README.md

 ![Application Tech Stack](tech-stack.jpg)

-The **Application Starter Cookbook** provides recipes to help complete the tasks required to build a fully functional spring boot microservice using the starters.
+The **Application Starter Cookbook** contains recipes to help developers complete tasks required to build a fully functional spring boot microservice using the starters.

 ---
 ### Prerequisite